-Willows Academy is excited to welcome Julie Larkin and Ana Bethencourt Yrasquin of GirlTalk on Friday, January 20th at 7 PM as part of our Raising Great Girls series.
+Willows Academy welcomed Julie Larkin and Ana Bethencourt Yrasquin of GirlTalk in January 2023 as part of our Raising Great Girls series.
 GirlTalk hosts programs for women of all ages and life stages–middle and high school girls, college students, mothers, and professionals.
 GirlTalk offers a range of resources and programming to build a community of confident women who radiate their true value.
 The website provides a brief history of Girl Talk’s founding and history:

 The organization’s mission aligned with needs and interests of the Willows community and the challenge of raising teenage girls today.
 Willows aims to form girls with a healthy self-worth: girls who know who they are and know their true value, or in other words, are aware of their identity and mission.
 In today’s world in particular, there is a quicksand of identity issues facing girls that attack girls’ self-confidence and inner peace.
 Mentors and parents face the challenge of helping girls ground their identity on the foundation of being a beloved daughter of God and recognize their own strengths and talents are meant to be multiplied and shared for the good of their families, friends and the larger society.
 In a survey last year, Willows students also expressed interest in addressing issues of self-worth in the context of increasing pressures to perform to meet academic and social expectations.

 “The advantage of GirlTalk is that they are experienced in reaching both the teenage girls and the parent population, who have very different needs,” explains Angela Fortunato, Assistant Head of School.